ChefOnline Blog ChefOnline 0330 380 1000

 South Indian Food: Spicy, Tangy & Full of Flavour

-If you love your food with a bit of zing, you will love South Indian cuisine.
-The classics here are Dosa, idli, vada and sambar.
+If you love your food with a bit of zing, you’ll love South Indian cuisine.
+The classics here are dosa, idli, vada, sambar, and coconut chutney.

-But there’s so much more, chettinad chicken, rasam, coconut chutney, tamatar pappu, and the evergreen curd rice.
+But there’s so much more: Chettinad chicken, rasam, Andhra-style curries, tamarind-based gravies, Kerala fish curry, tamatar pappu, and of course, the evergreen curd rice.

-Rice takes the lead here, not bread.
-You’ll find spices like mustard seeds, curry leaves, dried red chillies, and lots of tamarind and coconut.
-Flavours are sharper and sometimes spicier, but in a good, can’t-stop-eating way.
+Rice takes the spotlight, not bread.
+You’ll find spices like mustard seeds, curry leaves, tamarind, dried red chillies, urad dal, and plenty of coconut (in oil, milk, or grated form).

 It’s lighter on the stomach, great for summer, and perfect if you want something fresh but still filling.